mballard29/this-sounds-like/README.md

 ### About
 <h4>What is this?</h4>
 <p class="lead">
-    A website that collects the credits of your favorite albums.
+    A web application that collects the credits of your favorite albums and songs.
 </p>
 <h4>How?</h4>
 <p class="lead">